mp-solutions/amzn-selling-partner-api/docs/Api/NtfNotificationsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$notification_type = 'notification_type_example'; // string | The type of notification to which you want to subscribe.
-For more information about notification types, see the Notifications API Use Case Guide.
+$notification_type = 'notification_type_example'; // string | The type of notification.
+For more information about notification types, see [the Notifications API Use Case Guide](doc:notifications-api-v1-use-case-guide).
 $body = new \MPSolutions\AmznSellingPartnerApi\Models\Notifications\NtfCreateSubscriptionRequest(); // \MPSolutions\AmznSellingPartnerApi\Models\Notifications\NtfCreateSubscriptionRequest

 try {